How Barry Alvarez and Bret Bielema became best friends again

 "He's a huge mentor," Bielema said.
 "I'm more like him than any other coach I've been around."

-Perhaps for that reason, Bielema knew the silence between them wouldn't last.
+Perhaps for that reason, Bielema knew that the silence between them wouldn't last.
 Those who know them best also expected the tension to thaw.

 "Nobody's happier to see them back together than our friends," Kellner said.